mgechev/angular-performance-checklist/readme.md

 ### Tree-Shakeable-Providers

-Since Angular 6, The angular team provided a new API to allow services to be tree-shakeable, meaning they will not be included in the final bundle unless they're being used by other services or components.
+Since the release of Angular 6, The angular team provided a new feature to allow services to be tree-shakeable, meaning that your services will not be included in the final bundle unless they're being used by other services or components.
+This can help reduce the bundle size by removing unused code from the bundle.

-This can be done by using the `"providedIn"` attribute when using the `@Injectable()` decorator and removing it from the `providers` attribute of your `ngModule` declaration as follows.
+This can be done by using the `providedIn` attribute which defines which `NgModule` the service should be declared in, when using the `@Injectable()` decorator and removing it from the `providers` attribute of your `NgModule` declaration as follows.

 Before:

 app.module.ts
 ```
 import { NgModule } from '@angular/core'